Atopic dermatitis is very common, particularly in high-income countries and among people who have a tendency to develop allergies.

 In people with atopic dermatitis, infection with the herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more , which in other people usually affects a small area with tiny, slightly painful blisters, may cause a serious illness with widespread dermatitis, blistering, and high fever (eczema herpeticum).

 People with atopic dermatitis are also more prone to develop other viral infections of the skin (such as common warts Warts Warts (verrucae) are small skin growths caused by human papillomavirus infection.
 Warts are caused by human papillomaviruses.
 Raised or flat growths appear on any part of the skin.
 Most warts... read more and molluscum contagiosum Molluscum Contagiosum Molluscum contagiosum is a contagious skin infection caused by a poxvirus that causes pink or white, dome-shaped, and smooth or waxy bumps to form.
 This infection is caused by a poxvirus.
-The... read more ) and fungal skin infections Overview of Fungal Skin Infections Fungi usually make their homes in moist areas of the body where skin surfaces meet: between the toes, in the genital area, and under the breasts.
-Common fungal skin infections are caused by... read more .
+The... read more ) and fungal skin infections Overview of Fungal Skin Infections Fungi usually live in moist areas of the body where skin surfaces meet: between the toes, in the genital area, and under the breasts.
+Yeasts and molds are types of fungi.
+Candida and Malassezia... read more .

 People who have atopic dermatitis also have a higher risk of allergic contact reactions Allergic contact dermatitis Contact dermatitis is skin inflammation caused by direct contact with a particular substance.
 The rash may be itchy, is confined to a specific area, and often has clearly defined boundaries... read more .
 These contact reactions are triggered when the skin comes in to contact with an allergen, which is a substance that sensitizes the skin.
 For example, contact allergies to nickel, the most common contact allergen, are twice as common among people who have atopic dermatitis than among people who do not have atopic dermatitis.